Changes & Improvements in MariaDB 10.2

 - Comparison with MySQL

-MariaDB 10.2 is the current major stable version.
-It will be supported until May 2022.
+MariaDB 10.2 is the previous major stable version.
+The first stable release was in May 2017, and it will be supported until May 2022.

 The following lists the major new features in MariaDB 10.2:

 - InnoDB is now the default storage engine.
 Until MariaDB 10.1, MariaDB used the XtraDB storage engine as default.
 XtraDB in 10.2 is not up to date with the latest features of InnoDB and cannot be used.
 As the InnoDB on disk format is identical to XtraDB's this will not cause any problems when upgrading to MariaDB 10.2.
 See Why does MariaDB 10.2 use InnoDB instead of XtraDB?

 - MyRocks storage engine added.
 (It has its own maturity level.
 In MariaDB 10.2.14, it is considered Gamma) (MDEV-9658)